 New & Used Ferrari 458 Italia: In Depth

-The Ferrari 458 follows in the steps of the F430, 360 Modena, and the F355, with its mid-engine V-8 and rear-wheel drive layout.
-It’s one of the most technically adept and most attractive supercars around.
+The Ferrari 458 follows in the footsteps of the F430, 360 Modena, and the F355, with its mid-engine V-8 and rear-wheel drive layout.
+It’s one of the most technically advanced and most becoming supercars currently on sale.

 Tracing the 458's lineage could lead you all the way back to the birth of Ferrari, but as a mid-engined coupe built with luxury buyers in mind, it is most closely of the line of cars going back to the Dino, and including the 308 GTS, 348, F355, 360 Modena, and its immediate predecessor, the F430.
 The 458 Italia debuted at the 2009 Frankfurt Motor Show before going on sale later that year.